DARPA-ASKEM/terarium/README.md

 - [Quarkus CLI](https://quarkus.io/guides/cli-tooling)

 > NOTE: You **must** enable Kubernetes support in Docker.
 Go to your Docker dashboard -> Settings (Gear icon) -> Kubernetes -> Enable Kubernetes
+> NOTE: The latest jdk version (i.e., 19) is not supportted and hence the reference to the usage of an earlier version (e.g., openjdk17)

 ### macOS